 - Tax on the first retail sale of heavy tractors, trailers, and trucks

 Sales tax is dependent on the state in which you conduct business.
 Businesses that sell goods and services often need to pay a sales tax in their state.
-However, there are some exclusions: food, medicine, clothing, utilities, and newspapers.
-Before you conduct business, you should check to see if you need to register to pay or collect sales tax in your state.
+However, there are sometimes exclusions for things like food, medicine, clothing, utilities, and newspapers.
+Before you conduct business, check to see if you need to register to pay or collect sales tax in your state.

 Even though each state can have individual criteria for what property is taxable, here is a general list of taxable property: